Lisa Walters

 Lisa Walters (born January 9, 1960) is a Canadian professional golfer who played on the LPGA Tour.
 She competed under her maiden name Lisa Young until 1988.

+Career

-Young was born in Prince Rupert, British Columbia. she won several amateur tournaments in British Columbia including three straight British Columbia Ladies' Championships.
+Young was born in Prince Rupert, British Columbia in 1960.
+She won several amateur tournaments in British Columbia including three straight British Columbia Ladies' Championships.
 She played college golf at Florida State University where she was an All-American in 1981.

-Walters joined the LPGA Tour in 1984 and won three times between 1992 and 1998.
+In 1984, Walters joined the LPGA Tour.
+She won three times between 1992 and 1998.

+Awards and honors

-Walters was inducted into the Canadian Golf Hall of Fame in 2008.
+In 2008, Walters was inducted into the Canadian Golf Hall of Fame.